Joint with Felipe Barbieri, Juan Camilo Castillo, Nathaniel Hickok, and Tobias Salz

 Featured: BFI Insights, Chicago Booth Review , The Pie

 Abstract: We characterize and quantify optimal urban transportation policies in the presence of congestion and environmental externalities.
-We formulate a framework in which a municipal government chooses among transportation equilibria through its choice of public transit policies---prices and frequencies---as well as road pricing.
+A municipal government sets public transit policies --- fares and frequencies --- and road prices to maximize welfare.
 The government faces a budget constraint that introduces monopoly-like distortions and the potential need to cross-subsidize modes.
 We apply this framework to Chicago, for which we construct a new dataset that comprehensively captures transportation choices.
 We find that road pricing alone leads to large welfare gains by reducing externalities, but at the expense of travelers, whose surplus falls even if road pricing revenues are fully rebated.
-The optimal public transit price is near zero, with reduced bus and increased train frequencies.
-Combining transit policies with road pricing allows for higher transit frequencies and lower prices due to a slack budget constraint, increasing consumer surplus after rebates.
+The optimal public transit price is near zero, with increased bus and train frequencies.
+Combining transit policies with road pricing slackens the budget constraint, allowing for even higher transit frequencies and lower prices, thereby increasing consumer surplus after rebates.

 Abstract: This paper studies one of the largest spatially targeted redevelopment efforts implemented in the United States: public housing demolitions sponsored by the HOPE VI program.
 Focusing on Chicago, we study welfare and racial disparities in the impacts of demolitions using a structural model that features a rich set of equilibrium responses.
 Our results indicate that demolitions had notably heterogeneous effects where welfare decreased for minority households, especially those who were displaced from public housing, and increased for higher-income White households.
 Counterfactual simulations explore how housing policy mitigates negative effects of demolitions and suggest that increased public housing site redevelopment is the most effective policy for reducing racial inequality.